Hyperdrive.el User Manual

 If you have enabled find-file-at-point (ffap) bindings with M-x ffap-bindings, you can open a hyperdrive link by putting the point on it and pressing C-x C-f.

-Embark users can run embark-act in the hyperdrive-complete-hyperdrive completing-read interface in order to select an alternative action for the selected hyperdrive.
+Embark users can run embark-act in the completing-read interface for selecting a hyperdrive in order to select an alternative action for the selected hyperdrive.

 You can jump to a hyper:// link with M-x webjump after adding it to webjump-sites: